 Individual project required of all associate-degree photography majors.
 Creation of a unified, accomplished body of work for exhibition in the Rasmussen Art Gallery or at another predetermined location on campus.
 Students completing more than one degree do a separate project for each degree earned.
 Qualifies for IP grading.

-ARTP 350 3 F Photography: Studio I
+ARTP 350 3 F Studio I: Portraiture

-Development of fine art and commercial skills in black-and-white and color portraiture, both in studio and outdoors.
-Digital and medium format cameras are used.
+Use of digital and large format cameras with studio lighting for fine art, product and commercial applications.
 Ninety minutes lecture, four hours laboratory per week.
 Prerequisite: ARTP 251, 252.

-ARTP 351 3 W Photography: Studio II
+ARTP 351 3 W Studio II: Still-Life